Reimbursements to Employees

 - If there are discrepancies between the encumbrance and LMR, OFA will hold the reimbursement request until those discrepancies are corrected by the department

 - Vendor field can remain blank on the encumbrance; OFA can enter a vendor ID if this field is blank

-- The reimbursement is keyed from the encumbrance using "T<number>A" (B, C, D, etc.) as the document number
+- The reimbursement is keyed from the encumbrance using "T<number>A" (B, C, D, etc.) as the invoice number

 A relocation allowance is used to issue payment to employees for moving or relocation expenses in accordance with Board of Regents policy (R05.02.060.B.) and university regulations.